Deploy Kuma on Docker

 2. Prepare a temporary directory

 Set up a temporary directory to store resources like data plane tokens, Dataplane templates, and logs.
-Export its path to the KUMA_DEMO_TMP environment variable for use in later steps.
 Ensure the path does not end with a trailing /.

-Important: If you are using Colima, you need to adjust the path.
-Colima only allows sharing paths from the HOME directory or /tmp/colima/.
+Important: If you are using Colima, make sure to adjust the path in the steps of this guide.
+Colima only allows shared paths from the HOME directory or /tmp/colima/.
 Instead of /tmp/kuma-demo, you can use /tmp/colima/kuma-demo.

 Check if the directory exists and is empty, and create it if necessary: